 - A tarp or drop cloth

-The kit comes with several items that you can use like rubber bands and gloves so check it first to see what items you should add.
+The kit comes with several items that you can use like rubber bands and gloves so check it out first to see what items you might want to add.

 When you choose the items that you’re going to dye you want to be sure that they’re natural fibers.
 Cotton, linen, silk and wool are the best fabrics to use.
 Of course we’re going to say start with cotton since it’s likely the least expensive!